-Evidence: In sixth grade through eighth grade, students examine and apply financial literacy skills and practices through multiple avenues.
-Evidence gathered at the middle school level entails various artifacts, such as classroom observations, school-based instructional walkthroughs, service-learning projects, and formative assessments.
+In sixth grade through eighth grade, students examine and apply financial literacy skills and practices through multiple avenues.
+Evidence gathered at the middle school level entails various artifacts (submissions of coursework in classes and activities completed on on-line platforms such as

+LOCAL EDUCATION AGENCY IMPLEMENTATION Naviance), classroom observations, school-based instructional walkthroughs, service-learning projects, and formative assessments.
 9-12 Financial Math and Financial Literacy are two standalone courses offered at each of the High Schools.
-SMCPS also offers students the opportunity to be a part of the Academy of Finance housed at Chopticon High School which is a CTE Pathway.
+SMCPS also offers students the opportunity to be a part of the Academy of Finance offered at each of our comprehensive high schools which is a CTE Pathway.
 The Academy offers unique courses in financial services to give students extraordinary knowledge and skills, as well as career exploration in numerous financial pathways.
 The curriculum includes dedicated classes founded upon the application of content, integrated technologies, and extracurricular programs.
 Admission to the program is through an application process based on students' past academic performance.
 In addition to those opportunities, instructional activities across grades 9-12 in Foundations of Technology and Foundations of Computer Science have embedded a financial component into the courses through the EverFi financial platform.
 Further, additional classes such as Government (required for all students) embed units in financial literacy aligning to financial standards and the MCCRS for Social Studies respectively.
-All students in grades 9th - 12th now participate in Naviance lessons and platform exploration.
+All students in grades 9th -12th now participate in Naviance lessons and platform exploration.
 This program embeds financial literacy concepts and skills.

-Evidence: In regard to ninth grade through twelfth grade, instructional walkthroughs, observations, formative assessments, and other classroom artifacts are used as sources on whether students are acquiring the necessary financial literacy knowledge and skills including EverFi's pre- and post-assessments.

-Somerset County: Contact Jill Holland at 410-621-6276 / jholland@sommerset.k12.md.us

-3-5 At the Elementary School level, Personal Financial Literacy standards are integrated into social studies for all students in grades 3 through 5.
+In regard to ninth grade through twelfth grade, instructional walkthroughs, observations, formative assessments, and other classroom artifacts are used as sources on whether students are acquiring the necessary financial literacy knowledge and skills including EverFi's pre- and post-assessments. et County - Jill Holland at 410-621-6276 / jholland@sommerset.k12.md.us 3-5 At the Elementary School level, Personal Financial Literacy standards are integrated into social studies for all students in grades 3 through 5.
 Some of the standards will be integrated into current Social Studies units, while others will be taught as standalone lessons.
+This year 3rd grade students will complete JA's Our City program.
 Evidence: Teacher assessments are used to assess knowledge and skills.
-Third grade has a county-wide economic assessment that includes financial literacy standards/skills is included in all sixth grade social studies courses.
+Third grade has a county-wide economic assessment that includes financial literacy standards/skills.
+6-8 At the Middle School level, portions of the Personal Financial Literacy standards are integrated into all core content areas, including Family and Consumer Science.
+In addition, a unit is included in all sixth grade social studies courses.
 Finally, the Junior Achievement middle school financial literacy curriculum is split between grades 7 and 8.
 With this in place, every middle school student receives instruction in all the age level appropriate standards of the Maryland State Curriculum for Personal Financial Literacy.
+Evidence: A day at the JA Finance Park/simulation and/or JA's Inspire event and teacher made assessments are used to obtain mastery.